demisto/content/Packs/CheckPointDome9/Integrations/CheckPointDome9/README.md

 Dome9 integration allows to easily manage the security and compliance of the public cloud.
-This integration was integrated and tested with version 2 of checkpointdome9
+This integration was integrated and tested with version xx of checkpointdome9

 ## Configure Check Point Dome9 (CloudGuard) on Cortex XSOAR